What is a Scored Survey?

 If you would like to see your respondents’ scores or you want the respondent to see his/her score or a certain message based on that score, you have a couple of options:

 1. View Scores on Reports and Exports – Each respondent’s score will be automatically included in the data export when you export your survey responses.
-You can also choose the Average Score item when creating a Summary Report if you want to see the average score for a certain question.
+You can also choose the Average Score or Average Score by Page item when creating a Summary Report if you want to see the average score for a certain question, page or the entire survey.

 2. Add a Scoring Message Item – The Scoring Message item is an efficient way to add multiple messages that are conditional based on a score or score range.
 With this one item, you can add as many messages as you wish, for example: